CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Extended Experimental Analysis

-Table~\ref{tab:fps_} compares the accuracy and computational efficiency of various methods in terms of image-level and pixel-level performance, model size, memory consumption, and inference speed.
-CoPS achieves the best overall performance across all four evaluation metrics (I-AUROC, I-AP, P-AUROC, and P-AP), outperforming all prior methods.
+\textbf{Computational efficiency.} Tab.~\ref{tab:fps_} compares the accuracy and computational efficiency of various methods in terms of image-level and pixel-level performance, model size, memory consumption, and inference speed.
+CoPS achieves the best performance across all four evaluation metrics (I-AUROC, I-AP, P-AUROC, and P-AP), outperforming all prior methods.
 In terms of efficiency, CoPS maintains a competitive model size (19 MB) and moderate memory usage (7.1 GB for training and 2.7 GB for testing), while achieving an inference speed of 168 ms per frame.
 Although WinCLIP requires no fine-tuning, it suffers from high inference latency.
 APRIL-GAN and CLIP-AD offer relatively efficient inference, but their accuracy remains notably limited.
-Similarly, while CoOp and CoCoOp are more lightweight and faster, they exhibit substantial performance degradation at the image level.
 Furthermore, CoPS outperforms AdaCLIP in both accuracy and computational efficiency.
 While its inference time is marginally higher than that of AnomalyCLIP, CoPS yields significantly improved results on both image-level and pixel-level metrics.
+Finally, CoPS also outperforms the SOTA method FAPrompt, achieving consistent improvements across all evaluation metrics.
 These results demonstrate that CoPS offers a favorable balance between accuracy and efficiency, making it a practical and scalable solution for real-world ZSAD tasks.